 All high school students must have a teacher or school representative with them at all times during the shoot.
 College students are exempt and do not need to have a professor or school representative with them during the shoot.

 Yes, the FTC maintains a digital locations library.
 Please click on locations in the pink banner to start viewing options for your project.
-The Location Coordinator can also create a customized location package based on your needs.
+The FTC can also create a customized location package based on your needs.

 It is advisable to consider location options that are available to you before writing a script.
 While car chases and bank robberies are exciting to construct they are difficult to acheive without a considerable budget for location fees and special equipment.
 Locations such as hospitals, post offices, banks, airports, grocery stores, gas stations, mansions and driving shots present extra challenges that are not well suited for student projects.
 We encourage you to consider personal connections of family and friends before writing a script that may end up presenting a host of issues that are hard to overcome as a student filmmaker.

 After you have chosen your location, contact the FTC to identify the municipality within the County.
 Should you need assistance with location selection, the FTC can provide you with a package of options and additional information about areas that are film friendly.

 Once the FTC obtains the details of your shoot, we will be happy to arrange a conference call with local officials to introduce you and to allow you to further explain your needs.
 Please call the FTC when other needs arise, our office is aquainted with the specific offices and people that are able to make decisions so please allow our office to coordinate on your behalf.
 Should special circumstances and conditions arise after the initial conversation, the FTC will facilitate any additional requests with the municipality.

 The FTC will make contact with the representative of the agency with whom you will be working to discuss all of your production needs.
 If necessary, a conference call can be placed so you can discuss your needs with that person.